rockswang/haxe-i18n/README.md

 ### Internationalization quick tour:

-Almost the same procedure with localization, except in step 5, simply use 'global' for the locale argument.
+Almost the same procedure with localization, except two:
+1. In step 5, simply use 'global' for the locale argument.
 This will build a multilingual application.
+2. After I18n.init(), detect and set the desired locale, e.g.: Global.currentLocale = flash.system.Capabilities.language;

 ### Macro compiler options